 Recently, Al-Mubaraki and Schrödl (2012) studied and proposed a measurement model that concerned the international context.
+The four measured indicators were:

+- graduation of businesses incubated;

+- (2) success of businesses incubated:

+- (3) jobs created by incubation; and

+- (4) salaries paid by incubator clients.

-The four measured indicators were 1) Graduation of Businesses Incubated, 2) Success of Businesses Incubated, 3) Jobs Created by Incubation, and 4) Salaries Paid by Incubator Clients.
-The recommendations from the study could help to develop business incubation guidelines for best practices in GCC countries, which leads economic development worldwide and the GCC.
-Al-Mubaraki and Busler (2012a) discussed the four strategic outcomes of the research findings: 1) Entrepreneurial climate where 62% of firms noted this as the primary purpose of their incubator, 2) Commercialisation technologies were indicated by 55.5%, 3) Employment by 51.6%, and 4) Innovation and diversifying local economies by 46.1%.
+The recommendations from the study could help to develop business incubation guidelines for best practices in GCC countries, which leads economic development

+- Incubator successes - (1) entrepreneurial climate where 62 per cent of firms noted this as the primary purpose of their incubator; - (2) commercialization technologies were indicated by 55.5 per cent; - (3) employment by 51.6 per cent; and - (4) innovation and diversifying local economies by 46.1 per cent.

 The research adds value to the current literature on sustainability of incubators, and outcomes.
 It provides a useful road map to both academicians and practitioners through the experiences of worldwide incubator implementations.

 There were four dimensions discussed in the study when determining the effectiveness of business incubators individually and as an industry (Al-Mubaraki and Schrödl, 2011).
-The study recommended that: 1) Further research in this area should focus on the four dimensions discussed in this paper: the number of businesses graduated over a period of time, the number of businesses still in business over a period of time, jobs created by incubator clients, and salaries paid by incubator clients, 2) as the industry grows, new and existing incubators around the world should continue to track these measures of effectiveness in order to empirically demonstrate the value of business incubation, and 3) independent researchers, incubator funders, and governments should cooperate with practitioners in obtaining data related to these four measures of success.
+The study recommended that: first, further research in this area should focus on the four dimensions discussed in this paper: the number of businesses graduated over a period of time, the number of businesses still in business over a period of time, jobs created by incubator clients and salaries paid by incubator clients; second, as the industry grows, new and existing incubators around the world should continue to track these measures of effectiveness in order to empirically demonstrate the value of business incubation; and third, independent researchers, incubator funders and governments should cooperate with practitioners in obtaining data related to these four measures of success.
 The Al-Mubaraki and Busler (2012b) study shows the quantitative and qualitative responses used to determine success rates and key indicators of incubators in various countries.
-The best practice model based on the lessons learned from case studies indicate that the success of incubatees to sustainable graduation is reliant upon: (1) clear objectives, (2) incubators location, (3) access to services, (4) employment creation, (5) economic development strategy.
-When accomplished, the best practice model can lead to a 90% survival rate of companies and reflects sustainability in the market.
+The best practice model based on the lessons learned from case studies indicate that the success of incubatees to sustainable graduation is reliant upon; clear objectives, incubators location, access to services, employment creation and economic development strategy.
+When accomplished, the best practice model can lead to a 90 per cent survival rate of companies and reflects sustainability in the market.